mariunaise/HDA-Thesis/content/BACH.typ

 $
 We will choose the optimal weights based on the highest absolute value of $bold(z)$, as that value will be the furthest away from $0$.
 We may encounter two entries in $bold(z)$ that both have the same highest absolute value.
 In that case, we will choose the combination of weights randomly out of our possible options.

 If we take a look at the dimensionality of the matrix of all weight combinations, we notice that we will need to store $log_2(2) = 1$ helper-data bit.
 In fact, we will show later, that the amount of helper-data bits used by this HDA is directly linked to the number of input values used instead of the number of bits we want to extract during quantization.

+== Extension to higher-order bit quantization

+We can generalize the idea of @sect:1-bit-opt and apply it for a higher-order bit quantization.
+Contrary to @smhdt, we will always use the same step function as quantizer and optimize the input values $x$ to be the furthest away from any decision threshold.
+In this higher-order case, this means that we want to optimise out input values as close as possible to the middle of a quantizer step or as far away as possible from a decision threshold of the quantizer instead of just maximising the absolute value of the linear combination.

+Two different strategies to find a fitting linear combination emerge from this premise:
+1. Finding the linear combination that best approximates the center of a quantizer step, since these points are the furthest away from any decision threshold.
+2. Approximating the point that is the furthest away directly through finding the linear combination with the minimum distance to a decision threshold is maximised.